Routing Messages from Bridges to Destinations in the BizTalk Service Project

 'Fabrikam', is a string constant

-Important You must always specify the value for an expression within single quotes.
+Important You must always enter the value for an expression within single quotes.
 Important You can either choose the Property Name option or the Expression option.
 These options are mutually exclusive.

 Destination (Write To)

-Specify the message type of the outgoing message, the header of which would be assigned the value that you specified earlier.
+Enter the message type of the outgoing message, the header of which would be assigned the value that you entered earlier.